Haoming9810/CSS143B-2020Fall/homework/homework_4/problem_2.md

 }
 ```

-This function takes two sorted linked list, and merges them into one sorted list, and returns the head node.
+This function takes two sorted linked list, merges them into one sorted list, and then returns the head node.
 No new node can be created for this, and both lists can be visited from head to end only once.

 Tests are provided for the above 2 functions.
 Once both tests passed, the sort list function should also pass its test.